Tyresius92/tyrel-clayton/posts/2021-05-20-html-elements-cheatsheet.md

 }
 ```

 However, putting a `<p>` tag in an `<em>` tag is NOT okay.
-That would not be legal HTML, although some browsers my still force it to work.
+That would not be legal HTML, although some browsers may still force it to work.